Chia-Inventory-The-Green-Whale/Chia-Inventory/README.md

 # Chia-Inventory

-not yet have a readme.....
+not really a readme.....

+1. you need MongoDB

-just do venv of python and run main.py
+2. just do venv of python and run main.py